callstackincubator/rebolt-navigation/docs/GetStarted.md

     | Contact;
 };

-include RerouteNative.ReRoute.CreateNavigation(Config);
+include RerouteNative.Rebolt Navigation.CreateNavigation(Config);
 ```

 That's it!
-Now you are ready to use ReRoute in your React Native application.
+Now you are ready to use Rebolt Navigation in your React Native application.